2660 NC Hwy 210 East Suite 103 Hampstead, NC 28443

 The Implant Post: The Artificial Tooth Root

 The implant post is the foundation of a dental implant and what sets it apart from other tooth replacement options.
-The dentist will implant a small, screw-like rod in the jawbone.
+Our surgeon will implant a small, screw-like rod in the jawbone.
 The post will serve as a replacement tooth root and offer a stable base for the dental prosthesis.

 Dental implant posts are constructed from titanium, a biocompatible material that allows the post to fuse to the jawbone.
-This fusion creates a strong bond, ensuring the implant is secured in place.
+This fusion creates a strong bond so the implant is secured in place.

 Dental implants come in several sizes to accommodate different needs, such as jaw sizes and bone availability.
 Implants are measured in diameter and length.
 Common diameters range from about 3 to 5 millimeters, while lengths can vary from around 6 to 16 millimeters.

 The precise implant size you need depends on your bone structure, the location of the missing tooth, and overall oral health.
-Dr. Francis or Dr. Fuller will determine which size you need after they assess your oral health and smile during your consultation.
+During your consultation, Dr. Francis or Dr. Fuller will assess your oral health.
+Then they’ll determine which size you need.

 The Abutment: Connecting the Implant Post and Dental Prosthesis

-The abutment is a vital part of tooth replacement and the overall success of dental implants.
-It will attach the implant post to the dental prosthesis.
-The dentist will secure it to the implant, which will protrude above the gum line, acting as a platform for the crown, bridge, or denture.
+The abutment attaches the implant post to the dental prosthesis.
+We secure it to the implant, which will protrude above the gum line, acting as a platform for the crown, bridge, or denture.

 Several types of abutments are available for different clinical situations.
 The type you need depends on the implant’s position, your oral health condition, your budget, and your desired results.

-• Stock abutments only come in standard sizes and shapes.
-They are prefabricated, readily available, and cheap.
-However, they will not offer a precise fit needed for complex cases.
+Stock abutments only come in standard sizes and shapes.
+They’re prefabricated, readily available, and cheap.
+But they aren’t best for complex cases.

 Dental Prosthesis: Replacing Your Missing Teeth

 The dental prosthesis is the visible part of a dental implant.
-We will design it to mimic the appearance and function of natural teeth.
-There are several types; the one you need depends on how many teeth you are missing and where they are in your mouth.
+We use digital imaging design it to mimic the appearance and function of natural teeth.
+Several types of restorations are available, but the one you need depends on how many teeth you are missing and where they are in your mouth.

 Dental Crown

 A dental crown will sit on a single dental implant post.
-It is the best choice to replace one missing tooth.
-We will design the crown so that it blends in with your surrounding teeth, providing a natural appearance.
+It’s the best choice to replace one lost tooth.
+We design the crown so it blends in with your surrounding teeth and looks natural.

 Dental Bridge